What should I know about managing my relationships with friends and family?

 - Feeling distant from your spouse/partner

-- Feeling like you and your spouse/partner cannot agree on household tasks or like you’ve been replaced in your former roles
+- Feeling like you and your spouse/partner cannot agree on household tasks or like you’ve been replaced in your former role after being away

-- Feeling like a stranger in your own home or noticing that your kids seem disconnected from you
+- Feeling like a stranger in your own home or noticing that your children seem disconnected from you

 - Feeling emotionally distant or numb